-National Education Policy Fellowship Program – Spring Intern (2017)
+National Education Policy Fellowship Program – Summer Communications Intern (2017)

-The Institute for Educational Leadership (IEL) is seeking a detail-minded leadership program intern who will work on the organization’s distinguished Education Policy Fellowship Program (EPFP).
+The Institute for Educational Leadership (IEL) is seeking a communications-focused leadership program intern who will work on the organization’s distinguished Education Policy Fellowship Program (EPFP).
 The intern will support the National Director of EPFP and the EPFP Program Coordinator.
 The internship is based on a 20 hour weekly schedule.
-Start and end dates for the internship are flexible, depending on the intern’s availability, but you must be available full-time April 23-26, 2017 for our capstone Washington Policy Seminar event.
+Start and end dates for the internship are flexible, depending on the intern’s availability.

 Built on three pillars—policy, leadership, and networking—EPFP provides leaders for education with a high-quality professional development experience, a neutral ground where leaders can explore complex policy issues from diverse perspectives, build leadership skills, and develop deep cross-boundary professional relationships.
 EPFP's goals are to:

-Please send by February 28, 2017, a resume, and a letter of recommendation, and a cover letter (attention: Dr. Helen Janc Malone) that describes what interests you about this position, what skills and experience you bring to the job, and what you would like to gain from the experience to firstname.lastname@example.org.
+Please send by May 12, 2017, a resume and a cover letter (attention: Dr. Helen Janc Malone) that describes what interests you about this position, what skills and experience you bring to the job, and what you would like to gain from the experience to firstname.lastname@example.org.
 Please send files as PDFs with your last name and document description in the file title (e.g., Smith_Resume).